On Chamber-regular $\tilde C_2$-Lattices: Triangles of groups

 \begin{proposition} The development (of a developable triangle of groups) is connected and simply-connected. \end{proposition}

 It is important to mention that we can also associate triangles of groups to suitable actions.

-\begin{definition} Let $X$ be connected, simply connected, pure two dimensional simplicial complex $X$ such that every vertex link is a connected, bipartite graph without leaves and multiple edges.
+\begin{definition} Let $X$ be connected, simply connected, pure two-dimensional simplicial complex $X$ such that every vertex link is a connected, bipartite graph without leaves and multiple edges.
 Assume that $X$ is equipped with a type function and let $\Gamma$ be a group of type-preserving, simplical isometries, that is transitive on 2-simplices.
-Then we say that the action $(\Gamma, X)$ arises from a triangle groups.
-In that case for any choice of a 2-simplex $t$ we get a triangle of groups by considering the stabilizers of the faces of $t$.
-We call $T$ the triangle of groups associated to the action $(\Gamma,X)$ with respect to $t$. \end{definition}
+Then we say that the action $(\Gamma, X)$ arises from a triangle of groups.
+In that case for any choice of a 2-simplex $t$ we get a triangle of groups $T$ by considering the stabilizers of the faces of $t$.
+We call $T$ the triangle of groups associated to the action $(\Gamma,X)$ with respect to $t$.
+Different choices of $t$ just yield isomorphic triangles of groups and therefore we will often omit explicit reference to $t$. \end{definition}

-This definition is justified by the following proposition.
+This definition is justified by the the following proposition, which is a direct consequence of Proposition II.12.20 (1) in \cite{BridsonHaefliger}.

-\begin{proposition} Let $(\Gamma, X)$ be an action arising from a triangle of groups and let $T$ be a triangle of group associated to it.
+\begin{proposition} Let $(\Gamma, X)$ be an action arising from a triangle of groups, and let $T$ be a triangle of group associated to it.
 Then the actions $(\Gamma, X)$ and $(\pi_1(T), D(T))$ are type-preservingly isomorphic. \end{proposition}